-The Chinook bycatch limits depend on whether the fishery participants develop IPAs.
-If IPAs are developed and the 3-river (Yukon, Kuskokwim, and Unalakleet) combined run reconstruction total (3river index) is determined to be above 250,000 Chinook, then the annual PSC limit in the subsequent year is 60,000 Chinook during any two-out-of-seven years, and 47,591 Chinook in other years.
-If IPAs are developed and the 3-river index is below 250,000 Chinook, then the subsequent years' annual PSC limit is 45,000 Chinook during any two-out-of-seven years, and 33,318 Chinook in other years.
-During 2018 the 3-river index was determined not to be in low abundance and all pollock vessels participated in an IPA.
+The Chinook by catch limits depend on whether the fishery participants develop IPAs.
+If IPAs are developed and the 3-river (Yukon, Kuskokwim, and Unalakleet) combined run reconstruction total (3-river index) is determined to be above 250,000 Chinook, then the annual PSC limit in the subsequent year is 60,000 Chinook during any two-out-of-seven years, and 47,591 Chinook in other years.
+If IPAs are developed and the 3-river index is below 250,000 Chinook, then the subsequent years' annual PSC limit is 45,000 Chinook during any twoout-of-seven years, and 33,318 Chinook in other years.
+During 2020 the 3-river index was determined to not be in low abundance and all pollock vessels participated in an IPA.
 The catcher-processor (CP) sector IPA participants included vessels harvesting the American Fisheries Act (AFA) CP Sector and Community Development Quota (CDQ) pollock allocations.
 For the CP sector, the Chinook PSC limit is 17,040 fish (under the 60,000 fish annual limit) and the pollock quota is 36 percent of the non-CDQ directed fishing allocation.
 For the CDQ sector, the Chinook PSC limit is 4,896 fish (under the 60,000 fish annual limit) and the pollock quota is 10 percent of the annual directed fishing allocation.
-Each year the CP IPA participants manage Chinook bycatch using the lower 47,591 fishery (33,318 in low abundance years) "performance standard" limit.
-Under the performance standard, the CP sector Chinook quota is 13,516 fish and the CDQ sector Chinook quota is 3,883 fish.
-These pollock and Chinook quotas are further allocated among the seasons and the participating vessels.
-Table 1 shows the CP IPA "day-one" allocations of pollock and Chinook salmon PSC quota for 2018.
+Each year the CP IPA participants manage Chinook bycatch using the lower 47,591 (33,318 in low abundance years) fishery "performance standard" limit.
+When the 3-river index is above 250,000 Chinook, the "performance standard" limit for the CP sector is 13,516 Chinook and the CDQ sector "performance standard" limit is 3,883 Chinook.
+When the 3-river index is determined to be below 250,000 Chinook, the "performance standard" limit for the CP sector is 9,462 Chinook and the CDQ sector "performance standard" limit is 2,719 Chinook.
+Pollock and Chinook quotas are further allocated among the seasons and the participating vessels.
+Table 1 shows the CP IPA "day-one" allocations of pollock and Chinook salmon PSC quota for 2020.